Highland

 Highlands or uplands are areas of high elevation such as a mountainous region, elevated mountainous plateau or high hills.
 Generally, upland refers to a range of hills, typically from 300 m up to 600 m, while highland is usually reserved for ranges of low mountains.
-However, the two terms are sometimes interchangeable.
+However, the two terms are interchangeable and also include regions that are transitional between hilly and mountainous terrain.

 Highlands internationally

 Probably the best-known area officially or unofficially referred to as highlands in the Anglosphere is the Scottish Highlands in northern Scotland, the mountainous region north and west of the Highland Boundary Fault.
 The Highland council area is a local government area in the Scottish Highlands and Britain's largest local government area.
-Other highland or upland areas reaching 400-500 m or higher in the United Kingdom include the Southern Uplands in Scotland, the Pennines, North York Moors, Dartmoor and Exmoor in England, and the Cambrian Mountains in Wales.
+Other highland or upland areas reaching 400 m or higher in the United Kingdom include the Southern Uplands in Scotland, the Pennines, North York Moors, Dartmoor and Exmoor in England, and the Cambrian Mountains in Wales.

 Many countries and regions also have areas referred to as highlands.
 These include parts of Afghanistan, Tibet, Ethiopia, Canada, Kenya, Eritrea, Yemen, Ghana, Nigeria, Papua New Guinea, Syria, Turkey and Cantabria.

-Synonymous terms used in other countries include high country, used in New Zealand, New South Wales, Victoria, Tasmania and Southern Queensland in Australia, and parts of the United States (notably Western North Carolina), highveld, used in South Africa and Roof of the World, used for Tibet.
+Similar terms used in other countries include high country, used in New Zealand, New South Wales, Victoria, Tasmania and Southern Queensland in Australia, and parts of the United States (notably Western North Carolina), highveld, used in South Africa and Roof of the World, used for Tibet.

 The central Afghan highlands are in the center of Afghanistan, mostly located between 2,000 and 3,000 m above sea level.
 They have a very cold winter, and a short and cool summer.
 These highlands have mountain pastures during summer (sardsīr), watered by many small streams and rivers.
 There are also pastures available during winter in the neighboring warm lowlands (garmsīr), which makes the region ideal for seasonal transhumance.